bengrunfeld/study-notes/django.md

 You don’t need to restart the server for code changes to take effect.
 However, some actions like adding files or compiling translation files don’t trigger a restart, so you’ll have to restart the server in these cases.

+## Database Setup

+To choose which database you'll use, edit the `mysite/settings.py` file.
+You'll need to change 2 settings: `ENGINE` and `NAME`

+`ENGINE` is the type of database you're using (e.g. sqlite3, postgres, oracle, etc) and `NAME` is the name of your database.

+If you are not using SQLite as your database, additional settings such as `USER`, `PASSWORD`, `HOST` must be added.

+To choose a database besides `sqlite3`, change `ENGINE` to `django.db.backends.sqlite3`, `django.db.backends.postgresql_psycopg2`, `django.db.backends.mysql`, or `django.db.backends.oracle`.
+Other backends are also available.